 Pursuant to the Act that established the System, the City is required to match the member's contribution.
 The Act establishes the contribution rate pursuant to the Board of Trustees' recommendation and approval by the Charlotte City Council.
-The current rate is 12.65%.
+The members' current contribution rate is 12.65%.
+Effective July 1, 2020, the City's contribution rate is 14.00%, to be increased each plan year by 2% for the next five years to a maximum rate of 24.00%.
 Administrative costs are funded through contributions and investment earnings.

-The contributions made by the City and the members of the System for the year ended June 30, 2020 were as follows:
+The contributions made by the City and the members of the System for the year ended June 30, 2021 were as follows:

 Percent of Covered

 In Dollars Payroll

 Contributions made by -

-City \$11,450 13.87%
+City \$12,768 14.35%

-Members 10,770 13.05
+Members 11,910 13.38

-Total \$22,220 26.92 %
+Total \$24,678 27.73 %